moebiussurfing/ofxSurfingImGui/README.md

   <summary>TODO</summary>
   <p>

+* Create some selected examples to simplify learning.
-* Add more ImGui RAW widgets with examples.
+* Add more ImGui raw widgets / add-ons with examples.
-* Convert to ofParameters for some widgets.
+* Convert some widgets to ofParameters.
-* Fix and solve final ofParams helpers workflow.
-* Add multiple layouts presets engine from Paletto.
   </p>
 </details>